neos/form-fusionrenderer/README.md

 > **Tip:** Have a look at the existing Form Element Fusion Prototypes to see how simple they are

+**Important:** When overriding Fusion prototypes make sure that the [Package loading order](http://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/PackageManagement.html#loading-order) is set correctly (i.e. that the package with the customizations has a dependency to the `neos/form-fusionrenderer` package) or else they might not have any effect.

 #### Example: Render Form Element label as placeholder

 To render Form Element labels as placeholders of the corresponding input field,